 15. Masters of Taste (May 7)

 Celebrate the good life at this luxury food festival, back for a second year.
-Taking place at the Rose Bowl, you’ll be able to try food and drinks from over 40 of L.A.’s master tastemakers. along with beautifully crafted cocktails from master mixologists. -> More information & Masters of Taste (via Goldstar)
+Taking place at the Rose Bowl, you’ll be able to try food and drinks from over 40 of L.A.’s master tastemakers. along with beautifully crafted cocktails from master mixologists. -> More information & Discount tickets (via Goldstar)

 16. Björk Digital (May 19 – June 4)